Critical Business Reminders

 UCare’s affirmative statement is located on our website’s Important Coverage Information page under “How UCare makes coverage decisions, manages care, and determines authorizations.”

 A TTD/TTY line (612-676-6810 or 1-800-688-2534 (toll free) is available 24 hours per day, seven days per week for members or practitioners with speech difficulties or hearing impairment.
-Interpretation services are also available for members requesting language assistance 24 hours per day, seven days per week.
+Interpretation services are also available free of charge for members requesting language assistance 24 hours per day, seven days per week.

-Practitioners may request a copy of Medical Necessity Criteria used to make UM determinations by completing the Medical Necessity Criteria Request Form.
-If you would like to receive a copy of the affirmative statement or the Medical Necessity Criteria Request Form by fax, email or mail, please contact the UM intake line at 612-676-6705, and we will send the information within five business days of receipt of the request.
+Members and practitioners may request a copy of Medical Necessity Criteria used to make UM determinations by completing the Medical Necessity Criteria Request Form.
+If you would like to receive a copy of the affirmative statement or the Medical Necessity Criteria Request Form by fax, email, or mail, please contact the UM intake line at 612-676-6705, and we will send the information within five business days of receipt of the request.

 UCare is committed to helping practitioners work with UCare members who face decisions regarding next steps in their care.
 UCare’s goal is to empower members to work collaboratively with their practitioners.
 By doing so, they can make sure they are well informed on their options and make the right health decision for their personal needs.